HaliteChallenge/Halite-II/website/learn-programming-challenge/downloads-and-starter-kits/create-new-starter-kit.md

 2-32767 (this may be between 1 and 32767 items).
 Singple planet object containing planet id, x coordinate, y coordinate, health, radius, number of docking spots, current production, remaining production (deprecated), health, whether the planet is owned, planet owner, number of docked ships, and the ids of those ships: [(integer) planet id], [(floating point) x], [(floating point) y], [(integer) health], [(floating point) radius], [(integer) docking], [(integer) current], [(integer) remaining], [(integer) is owned], [(integer) owner id], [(integer) number of docked ships] [(integer) id of ship 0] ... [(integer) id of ship x]

 ### Move command format
-The move command, like all other commands, is comma separated and each command is distinct due to line delimiting.
+The move command, like all other commands, is space separated and each turn's command is distinct due to line delimiting.
 It is formatted as follows:

 "t [(integer) ship id] [(integer) speed] [(integer) angle]"

 Wherein the speed signifies the distance traversed in one turn and the angle is a number between 0 and 259 (inclusive) represented in degrees.

 ### Dock command format
-The dock command, like all other commands, is comma separated and each command is distinct due to line delimiting.
+The dock command, like all other commands, is space separated and each turn's command is distinct due to line delimiting.
 It is formatted as follows:

 "d [(integer) ship id] [(integer) planet id]"